cbrennanpoole/Qualitative-Self/README.md

 ---

-> Kiichiro Toyoda & The Toyota Way : This provides for the second opportunity in career to institute with a guarantee of success (if all parties buy-in to model).
+> Kiichiro Toyoda & The Toyota Way : Second opportunity in career to institute total process overhaul with guarantee of success.

 ---